ckienast/retro.cloud/content/simply-integrating-svelte-in-rails.md

 end
 ```

 This is of course a very rough version and you can add as many features as you want, but I wanted to know if this could work at all.
-The next thing I wrote was the JavaScript integration, which only consists of a simple `register` function that takes an opject of components:
+The next thing I wrote was the JavaScript integration, which only consists of a simple `register` function that takes an object of components:

 ```typescript
 export type ComponentsMap = { [key: string]: any }